Richard G. Capen Jr.: Biography

 Capen was born in Hartford, Connecticut on July 16, 1934.
 He graduated from Columbia College in 1956 on a Naval Reserve Officers Training Corps scholarship and served in the U.S. Navy after college from 1956 to 1959.
-He served as the Principal Deputy Assistant Secretary for Public Affairs and the Assistant Secretary of Defense for Legislative Affairs from 1970 to 1971 responding to Secretary of Defense Melvin Laird.
+He served as the Principal Deputy Assistant Secretary for Public Affairs from 1969-1970 and the Assistant Secretary of Defense for Legislative Affairs from 1970 to 1971 responding to Secretary of Defense Melvin Laird.
 He is a recipient of the Defense Distinguished Service Medal in 1971.

 Before being nominated for ambassadorship, he was vice chairman of the second largest domestic newspaper publisher Knight Ridder from 1989 to 1991 and chairman and publisher of The Miami Herald from 1983 to 1989.
 Under Capen's stewardship, the newspaper won five Pulitzer Prizes.
-He also served as the vice president of Copley Newspapers.
+He also served as the senior vice president of Copley Newspapers.

-In 1984, he received the John Jay Award from Columbia College for distinguished professional achievement, along with college alumni, conductor Emerson Buckley, ambassador Luis J. Lauredo, and dean of Leonard M. Miller School of Medicine Emanuel Papper.
+In 1984, he received the John Jay Award from Columbia College for distinguished professional achievement.
+He served as a director of American Funds and Capital Guardian from 1994-2018.

-Capen served on the board of Carnival Corporation & plc for 16 years before stepping down in 2010.

-Capen has been a long-time resident of La Jolla, California and has been a contributor to The San Diego Union-Tribune.
+Capen has been a long-time resident of La Jolla, California is former executive with Copley Newspapers (1961–1979) and newspaper columnist.
+He is the author of Finish Strong, published in 1996, and Empowered by Faith, published in 2004.
+He is a retired director emeritus of the Billy Graham Evangelistic Association.